redsnow1992/redsnow1992.github.io.backup/_notes/programming/scheme-note.md

 1. what to evaluate
 2. what to do with the value.

-Scheme allows the continuation of any expression to be captured with the procedure `call/cc`. `call/cc` must be passed a procedure p of one argument. `call/cc` constructs a concrete representation of the current continuation and passes it to p.
-The continuation itself is represented by a procedure k.
-Each time k is applied to a value, it returns the value to the continuation of the `call/cc` application.
+Scheme allows the **continuation of any expression** to be captured with the procedure `call/cc`. `call/cc` must be passed a procedure p of one argument. `call/cc` constructs a concrete representation of the current continuation and passes it to p.
+The continuation itself is represented by a procedure k. **Each time k is applied to a value, it returns the value to the continuation of the `call/cc` application**.
 This value becomes, in essence, the value of the application of `call/cc`.

 If p returns without invoking k, the value returned by the procedure becomes the value of the application of `call/cc`.